tj/n/docs/proxy-server.md

 If you have defined a custom node mirror which uses http, then you would define `http_proxy` rather than `https_proxy`.

+If you use `sudo` to run `n`, you need to do something extra to make the environment variables available.
+A simple way is to use `-E` (`--preserve-env`):

+    sudo -E n lts

 ## Certificate Checks

 Your proxy server may supply its own ssl certificates for remote sites (as a man-in-the-middle).
 If you can not arrange to trust the proxy in this role, you can turn off (all) certificate checking with `--insecure`. e.g.